 Selection process and criteria

 Proposals will be evaluated at national level, for the selection of one master's and one PhD candidate, which will be nominated by the Portuguese Head of Delegation to GBIF.
-The national selection with be done by the Portuguese Node of GBIF.
+The national selection with be done by the board of PORBIOTA in collaboration with the Portuguese Node of GBIF.

 The criteria for the awards, both at national and international level, includes: